aaron4415/CatchGameBackend/README.md

 Steps to run this project:

+Go to the project directory,

 1. Run `npm i` command
 2. Set up a PostgreSQL database.
 Ensure that you have PostgreSQL installed on your machine and have access to a PostgreSQL server.